stellar/slingshot/zkvm/docs/zkvm-blockchain.md

   Each new block must have a time strictly later than the block before it.
 - `txroot`: 32-byte merkle root hash of the transactions in the block.
 - `utxoroot`: 32-byte merkle root hash of the utxo set after applying all transactions in the block.
+- `nonceroot`: 32-byte merkle root hash of the nonce set after applying all transactions in the block.
+- `refscount`: integer number of recent block IDs to store for reference.
+  A new block may specify a lower `refscount` than its predecessor but may not increase it by more than 1.

 # Block